harrymkt/zluinav/readme.md

 * `nav`: a list of inline tables for navigation, see config.toml for more info.
 Each navigation item has the following properties:
 	* `name`: the name to display (required).
 	* `url`: the URL to navigate (required).
 Slashes should be used for internal paths , for example, `/`, `/blog/`

+	If you set the nav as empty or do not set at all, the navigation menu will be disabled, as well as skip to navigation link.

 ### Blocks
 * `extrahead`: use to add head meta, including your JS scripts.